-Today’s Spelt Hot Cross Bun recipe is an adaption of my basic bread recipe (found in my free recipe eBook), with some added goodies to make it the perfect Easter treat.
+Today’s Spelt Hot Cross Bun recipe is an adaption of my basic bread recipe with some added goodies to make it the perfect Easter treat.
 After all my hot cross bun testing, my freezer is now full of them!
 No complaints here though… we do love hot cross buns!
 This method produces a nice dense and chewy bun, with a sweet honey glazed crust.

 If you prefer a softer cakier bun (like my husband Mike does), I have also added an alternate recipe which can be found on the PDF recipe download below.
 Let me know which version you prefer.